rlew631/rlew631.github.io/README.md

 - [ ] put in a grabcad link like the github one for the drone and FSAE cars.
 Make the chrome icon for now if not available but make a grabcad icon for sure
 - [ ] add soft skills where relevant.
 Maybe budget planning, conflict mediation,
 - [ ] add youtube link for one of the drone videos
+- [ ] add link to paper for FSAE car
 - [ ] fixed the icon on the page tab

 maybe create a website for the zooplankton project which operates in real time?